nbe95/NonSemVer/README.md

         $ ./NonSemVer.sh -i -v 01.42.5069
         1425069

         Project ID:     1
-        Deployment year:    2042
+        Deployment:     2042
-        Major version:      50
+        Minor:          50
-        Minor version:      69
+        Patch:          69

 - When running in a Git repository, automatically fetch the latest tag as version identifier:

         $ git tag
         1.2.30